-T-Mobile gives "America's Largest 4G Network" campaign the axeAlex Wagner - Deputy Managing Editor, News Desk
+T-Mobile gives "America's Largest 4G Network" campaign the axeAlex Wagner - Editorial Director of News and Content

 T-Mobile has been using the "America's Largest 4G Network" marketing tagline for quite a while now, but as of earlier this month, the slogan is no more.
 Speaking to FierceWireless, T-Mobile spokeswoman Danielle Hopcus has confirmed that the Magenta carrier stopped using the "America's Largest 4G Network" tagline as of July 10.
 Hopcus explained the decision to drop the largest network slogan by saying that since its inception, other carriers have worked to gain ground on T-Mobile as it grows its own 4G network, and T-Mobile doesn't have any interest in arguing over the final few differences in POPs.
 Instead, T-Mobile will focus on promoting its network's "performance and reliability."
 T-Mobile recently took the wraps off of a new ad that touts the more than 35,000 towers that it has across the country.